 - Combine stir-fry sauce ingredients together in a cup and set near the stove.

 - Heat a wok or very large frying pan over medium-high heat.
-Add 2 Tbsp. oil and swirl around, then add the garlic.
+Add 2 tablespoons oil and swirl around, then add the garlic.
 Stir-fry 30 seconds to release the fragrance.

 - Add the marinated chicken and stir-fry 5 minutes, or until chicken is cooked.
-When wok/pan becomes too dry, add a little sherry (1 Tbsp. at a time) to keep ingredients frying nicely.
+When wok/pan becomes too dry, add a little sherry (1 tablespoon at a time) to keep ingredients frying nicely.

-- Add the vegetables and continue stir-frying 1-2 minutes, or until vegetables have slightly softened but are still bright green.
-Add 1 more Tbsp. sherry when pan becomes dry.
+- Add the vegetables and continue stir-frying 1 to 2 minutes, or until vegetables have slightly softened but are still bright green.
+Add 1 more tablespoon sherry when pan becomes dry.